technical-margins/material-margins/docs/en/blog/posts/documation_2025.md

 Amid pressure to adapt emerge almost mystical new job titles: *"AI orchestrators,"* *"ethical guardians,"* *"prompt engineers"*...
 As if we're inventing vocabulary to reassure ourselves, to give meaning to our forced transformation.

-Are these truly new professions, or simply old roles in futuristic costumes?
+Are these truly new professions, or simply old roles in futuristic fancy dress?
 A genuine metamorphosis, or a rebranding exercise?

-In one demonstration, I watched a system transform emails with attachments into structured, classified, summarised data in seconds – completely without human input.
+In one presentation, I watched a system transform emails with attachments into structured, classified, summarised data in seconds – completely without human input.
 I felt both technical fascination and existential vertigo.
 Tasks that once occupied days, reduced to moments by an impassive algorithm.

-I recall writing about hobbies, that we must preserve *"spaces in our lives where the quest for constant improvement doesn't set foot."* But where is that professional sanctuary that escapes the optimisation imperative?
+I recall writing about [hobbies](eloge_du_plateau.md), that we must preserve *"spaces in our lives where the constant pursuit of improvement has no place."* But is there any time left for any sanctuary that escapes the optimisation imperative?
 How do we maintain *"plateaus"* when everything pushes toward perpetual ascent?

 ## A Transformation Without Instructions

 What's sorely lacking in this technological ferment is a human manual for transformation.
 We know how to operate these tools, but no one seems to know how to operate our societies, teams, and lives with them.

 I searched vainly among all these conferences for deep reflection on how this transition could be negotiated collectively.
-Instead of societal discussion, I found individual injunctions: adapt, train, transform yourself – as if responsibility for this historical mutation rested solely on isolated workers.
+Instead of societal discussion, I found individual injunctions: *adapt, train, transform yourself* – as if responsibility for this historical mutation rested solely on isolated workers.

 I think of that instruction-less air fryer I mentioned in [a previous post](documentation_invisible.md).
-Ironically, we face technologies meant to produce documentation, but lack instruction manuals for ourselves – not technical ones, but human ones.
+Ironically, we face technologies that will help produce documentation, but lack instruction manuals for ourselves – not technical ones, but human ones.

 ## Beyond Adaptation, Invention